isabella232/OfficeDocs-O365ServiceDescriptions-pr.fr-FR/Office365-ServiceDescriptions/project-online-service-description/core-services-functionality.md

 ## <a name="issues-and-risk-management-for-team-members"></a>Gestion des problèmes et des risques (pour les membres de l’équipe)

-Project Online et Project Server 2013 comprennent des fonctions qui permettent de prévenir, d'identifier et d'atténuer les risques et problèmes potentiels liés aux projets ou aux activités.
-Pour en savoir plus, consultez la rubrique [Gestion des problèmes, des risques et des documents dans Project Web App](https://go.microsoft.com/fwlink/?LinkId=402634).
+Project Online and Project Server 2013 include features to prevent, identify, and mitigate potential business- or project-related risks and issues.
+To learn more, see [Managing issues, risks, and documents in Project Web App](https://go.microsoft.com/fwlink/?LinkId=402634).

 ## <a name="office-365-trust-center"></a>Centre de gestion de la confidentialité Office 365